Bude

 Bude Harbour consists of a seaward area, known as Budehaven, and an Inner Harbour with a sea lock connecting them which gives access further upstream to the Bude Canal.
 Harbour Orders relevant to Bude date from 1819 to 1960.

-There is a small area for drying moorings sheltered by a breakwater and the Inner Harbour containing the sea lock, the only hand operated one in the country, and basin.
+There is a small area for drying moorings sheltered by a breakwater and the Inner Harbour accessed via the sea lock (operational May to September).
+It is the only hand operated one in the country.
 Visiting boats will pass through the sea lock into the Inner Basin where alongside berths are available.

 Around thirty small boats use the tidal moorings in the harbour during the summer months, most are sport fishermen, but there is also some small-scale, semi-commercial, fishing for crab and lobster.
 There is a wharf on the Bude Canal about half a mile from the sea lock that links the canal to the tidal haven.